-What exactly are you doing?
+What exactly did you do?

-Will you give the property to The Tribe with any restrictions?
+Did you give the property to The Tribe with any restrictions?

 I thought this property was already protected?

+It was not.
 More than four years ago, the Confederated Tribes of the Colville Reservation reached out and asked us to help them secure the property.
 Despite our best attempts, the property was instead purchased by Portland-based conservation organization Western Rivers Conservancy.
 The Methow Valley News noted in their July 3, 2019 edition that Western Rivers Conservancy purchased the property to “be preserved and managed for fish habitat restoration efforts” with an expectation that it would eventually be sold to the Yakama Nation using anticipated funding from the Bonneville Power Administration (BPA).”
-BPA has decided to no longer put funds toward this project, so Western Rivers Conservancy put the property on the open market in June.
+BPA has decided to no longer put funds toward this project, so Western Rivers Conservancy put the property on the open market in June 2021.